locationtech/udig-platform/docs/devel/en/faq.rst

           }
        });

--  Listener: the project sets add/remove listener methods as they are requested on the udig-devel email list:
+-  Listener: the project sets add/remove listener methods as they are requested on the udig-dev email list:

    .. code-block:: java